 Then season three came and when.
-I can't remember what I was obsessed with because I can't remember the season because the season was so consistent and good there wasn't one big thing that stood out to me.
+I can't remember what I was obsessed with because I can't remember the season because the season was so consistently solid that there wasn't one big thing that stood out to me.
 This was probably the best season even though I liked seasons two and five better.

-This wasn't the case with season four, no, this was my least favorite season so far and I blame it on the fact that the sketches started to get longer in a boring way and how too many of the sketches seemed more real deal dramatic with a joke in the middle and end where neither were strong enough to save the day.
-During season five, I was obsessed with just how much I loved it, and why I think I loved it more than I should have only because it followed such a shitty season.
+This wasn't the case with season four.
+No, four was my least favorite season so far, and I blame it on the fact that the sketches started to get longer in convoluted ways that left them feeling a bit boring.
+Also, too many of the sketches seemed more real like deal dramatic pieces with a joke in the middle and end where neither was strong enough to save the day.
+During season five, I was obsessed with just how much I loved it, and why I think I enjoyed it more than I should have only because it followed such a shitty season.

 Keep in mind this flaw came to me because I had high hopes for this episode.
 Since the movie Airplane had already been made at this point, I was excited to see one of my favorite comedic actors from childhood host my favorite show, only to end up watching one of the most mediocre episodes so far.